Prospective Students

 Minimum Admission Requirements

-• A 3.0 grade point average (on a 4.0 scale) for undergraduate work, and 3.5 for prior graduate work are the preferred performance levels for admission.
+• A 3.0 grade point average (on a 4.0 scale) for undergraduate work, and 3.5 for prior graduate work are considered competitive performance levels for admission.
 Graduate Record Exams (GRE's) are not required for admission.
-We consider all credentials provided in the application packet, to reach an individual admission decision for each applicant.
+We consider all credentials provided in the application packet to reach an individual admission decision for each applicant.

 Materials